 I have collated this guide for framing drawings for my pencil pet portraits clients.
 If you need any help or advice or perhaps would like to ask about how to frame your pencil drawing or which frame to choose, please don't hesitate to email me at any time.

-I have hand picked three bespoke, high quality framers here in the UK whom I have chosen to work with.
+I have hand picked two bespoke, high quality framers here in the UK whom I have chosen to work with.
 They each offer a slightly different skill set which allows me to provide you with the best frame for your needs.
 I have a Pencil Drawing Framing Gallery where you can view previous pencil portraits framed.
 My framers have access to thousands of different mouldings, so if you are looking for something special or have a particular frame in mind, we can match or suggest a frame that would work very well for you.